 - Vergauwe, J., Wille, B., Feys, M., De Fruyt, F. and Anseel, F. (2015).
 Fear of being exposed: The trait-relatedness of the impostor phenomenon and its relevance in the work context.
 Journal of Business and Psychology, 30(3), 565-581.

 Self-doubt is a trainable neural pattern, not a permanent condition.
-If the patterns described in this article have persisted despite your awareness of them, the underlying circuitry is identifiable and addressable through targeted intervention.
+If the patterns described in this article have persisted despite awareness of them, the underlying circuitry is identifiable and addressable through targeted intervention.